azam-analyst/Data-Analytics-Projects/Football-League-Data-Analysis/readme.md

 Stage 1: The file was opened in excel for general data overview of the dataset.
 Then the unnecessary columns which I was not willing to take into analysis part was deleted.

 Stage 2: The file was imported in Microsoft SQL Server management studio for cleaning procedures with SQL queries.
 After the process the cleaned dataset was saved to a new file.
+The whole SQL queries in the cleaning procedure is uploaded in the file section.

 Stage 3: The cleaned dataset were imported in Tableau for visualization and making interactive dashboard.